-Evidence: CV, ISCP WPBAs, MSF, Has standard been met and evidence ch necked? completed audits, MSF, Reflection, AES/CS reports Yes No Comments Enter details of where evidence can be found in ISCP or details of omissions and plans to resolve them Y/N Has the fellow completed and presented a quality improvement project?
+Evidence: CV, ISCP WPBAs, MSF, completed audits, MSF, Reflection, AES/CS reports Has standard been met and evidence checked?
+No Comments Enter details of where evidence can be found in ISCP or details of omissions and plans to resolve them Y / N Has the fellow completed and presented at least one audit during the year?
+Has the fellow had published or had accepted for publication one paper in a peer reviewed journal or had an oral presentation at a national or international meeting?